Wallace & Gromit's Cracking Contraptions: The Tellyscope

 To activate the TV set without leaving his chair, Wallace launches a tennis ball into a hole in the wall.
 It triggers a mechanism that extends the TV across the room on a telescoping shaft, so that Wallace can reach the on/off and channel buttons.
-When he accidentally tunes into the wrong program, he finds that he has no more balls available; Gromit hands him the TV remote, but he throws it into the hole instead of using it normally.
-The remote jams the mechanism, causing the TV to shoot across the room and pin Wallace to the wall.
+When he accidentally tunes into the wrong programme, he finds that he has no more balls available; Gromit hands him the TV remote control, but Wallace throws it into the hole in the wall instead of using it normally.
+The remote control jams the mechanism, causing the TV to shoot across the room and pin Wallace to the wall.

 The Snowmanotron

-For the annual Grand Snowman Competition, Gromit is building a snowman that depicts Wallace as Rodin's "The Thinker", but is interrupted by the arrival of Wallace with his new Snowmanotron machine.
+For the annual Grand Snowman Competition, Gromit is building a snowman that depicts Wallace as Rodin's "The Thinker", but he is interrupted by the arrival of Wallace with his new Snowmanotron machine.
 It builds a crude snowman and crushes the body of Gromit's creation, whose head falls off in his paws.
 An annoyed Gromit goes back into the house, slamming the door hard enough to dump a load of snow off the roof and onto Wallace so that it covers him completely.
 Realising that he now has a better-looking snowman than before, Gromit adds a carrot nose and eyes.
-He wins the competition, with Wallace catching a cold, having to thaw out at home, and saying "Well done, Gromit.
+He wins the competition, and Wallace, while later thawing himself out, says, "Well done, Gromit.
 But I thought that snowman was abominable!”.

 The Bully Proof Vest

-On a stormy night, Wallace nervously ventures into the kitchen to get his tea, not noticing a figure that hides in the shadows.
+On a wild and stormy night, Wallace nervously ventures into the kitchen to get his cup of tea, not noticing a figure that hides in the shadows.
 He sits down to eat a cracker, only for it to be snatched out of his hand and reappear in a cupboard.
 The figure turns out to be Gromit, who advances on him threateningly with a rolling pin, but Wallace activates the Bully Proof Vest strapped to his chest.
-A spring-loaded boxing glove pops out, knocking Gromit across the room and through a door, and Wallace declares the invention a success.
-However, he trips on the rolling pin and falls, triggering the vest so that it launches him upward with enough force to embed him in the ceiling.
+A spring-loaded boxing glove pops out, knocking Gromit across the living room and through a door, and Wallace declares the invention a success.
+However, he trips on the rolling pin and falls over, triggering the vest so that it launches him upward with enough force to embed him in the ceiling.

 The 525 Crackervac

 To speed up Gromit's chores of sweeping, Wallace activates the 525 Crackervac, a vacuum cleaner with sharp metal teeth that can suck up cracker crumbs at high speed.
-When it starts trying to snatch a packet of Wallace's crackers, he yanks the box away and throws it to Gromit, who eventually lassos the machine and rides it like a rodeo bull.
+When it starts trying to snatch a packet of Wallace's crackers, he yanks the box away and throws it to Gromit, who eventually lassoes the machine and rides it like a rodeo bull.
 Gromit ties a knot in its suction hose, causing the rear end to burst and get both Wallace and the area of the room around him coated in dirt.
-He then disgustedly asks Gromit to get the dustpan and brush that Gromit had been using at the start.
+He then asks Gromit to get the dustpan and brush that Gromit had been using at the start.